oasis-open/openc2-oif-device/device/transport/mqtt/ReadMe.md

 Header descriptions:

-* `socket`: [to/from].
-Location of the MQTT broker.
-This is where we are sending it to and reading the response from.
+* `to`: Actuator profile name + the location of the MQTT broker.
+The transport on the device side uses this to route the message to the proper actuator
+* `from`: orchestratorID + the location of the MQTT broker for return sending.
+The Orchestrator-side transport is listening on a topic using the orchestratorID for responses.
-* `content_type`: [content_type] The content_type of the message, contains the encoding type.
+* `content_type`: The content_type of the message, contains the encoding type.
-* `correlationID`: [request_id] Identifier for this specific command being sent.
+* `correlationID`: Identifier for this specific command being sent.
 Needed for orchestrator to relate repsonse with original command.
-* `created`: [created] Timestamp for when the message was initially created by the orchestrator.
+* `created`: Timestamp for when the message was initially created by the orchestrator.
-* `profile`: This is an O.I.F. specific header.
-It is used to route the message on the device side to the proper actuator.
-* `orchestratorID`: This is an O.I.F. specific header.
-Used to get the message back to the orchestrator.
-The MQTT transport listens on a topic that is the orchestratorID for responses.

 The body is the content of the OpenC2 Command/Response.